Campus-Connect-2024/Campus-Connect-Fronted/README.md

 # Campus Connect

 This is the Web Version of Campus connect
+New branch is created